If you think all chili seasoning packet mixes are the same…

 1st Place (tie): French’s Chili-O Original Seasoning Mix/Durkee Original Chili Seasoning Mix – Final Score = 3.4 out of 5

-French’s and Durkee’s chili seasoning mixes were given the best marks by eight out of nine judges, with each tallying a final average of 3.4 out of a possible 5.
+Eight out of nine testers gave highest marks to French’s and Durkee’s chili seasoning mixes, with each tallying a final average of 3.4 out of a possible 5.
 French’s received three ratings of 4, the only mix to do so, and with only one judge giving it a a score lower than 3, who said it had a “bit more spice but lacks body.”
 Three tasters described French’s chili as “tangy” while another noted it as “slightly citrus-y, with more chili taste.”
 Another said, “really liked the spice of this.

 The Durkee mix made an equally strong showing, with one rating of 4 and another of 4.5 – the highest mark given to any mix.
 Comments included, “Nice smell and good taste!” and “good flavor and enough spice.”
 However, even with the high marks, four of the nine judges found this mix to be salty.
 Their comments, “saltier and a bit more heat,” “spiciest, salt,” “very salty” and “too salty for me.”

-I admit – I was very surprised by how much variation and flavor differences were evident and noted by the tasters in this Chili Seasoning Mix Packet Showdown.
-Even though we declared two champions, this is not meant to be a comprehensive assessment of all available chili seasoning mixes, but the first in a quest to find the best one.
+We declared two champions,but this isn’t a comprehensive assessment of all available chili seasoning mixes.
+It’s just the first in a quest to find the best one.
 In this case, you have the best two!

 So tell us, what is your favorite chili seasoning mix?
 Which ones should we include in the next Chili Seasoning Mix Packet Showdown?